athomasq/athomasq.github.io/categories/hikari/setyl.md

 Setyl's sweet spot is mid-market organizations: 300 employees (+/- 200).
 They're getting really good traction in this tier.

-The product is truly horizontal: their clients include schools, hospitals, software firms, banks, a security company, a government department and more.
-As such there's potential for a massive TAM here: pretty much every organization has office assets to manage.
+The product is truly horizontal: customers include schools, hospitals, software firms, banks, a security company, and more.
+As such there's a massive TAM here: pretty much every organization has office assets to manage.

 <br/>